coefullstack/san_theme/README.md

 ## San Text Themes
 The class san_text_themes defines 12 textStyles.Styles are of type TextStyle (class defined by Flutter).
 This text styles have been copied of a Santander reference to default text styles of Santander Applications and use default Santander fonts.
-The following styles are:
+The styles defined are:
-defined:
 - appBar
 - headerTitle
 - sectionTitle